Updated on July 30, 2022

 As the 1970s wore on, African-Americans appeared more and more in TV animation, usually as supporting or background characters.
 However, the most successful show starring Black characters was “Fat Albert”; the series debuted on CBS in 1972, and ran (with some gaps) until the mid-80s in syndication.
 (In spite of Cosby’s status today, “Fat Albert” is still worth noting as a landmark show.)

-Other non-White minority groups didn’t seem to fare as prominently.
+Other non-White people of color weren’t as prominent.
 However, the worst stereotypes from previous decades about Asians, Latinos, etc. at least started to wane.

 After the 1970s